 Brennan opened his remarks with a vivid depiction of the events of the Sept.
 11, 2001 terrorist attacks, and described the atmosphere going into fighting terrorism and collecting intelligence in the immediate aftermath of the attacks.

 “There were no easy answers, and whatever your views are on [enhanced interrogation techniques], our nation and in particular this agency did a lot of things right during this difficult time to keep this country strong and secured,” Brennan said at a rare press conference at the CIA headquarters in Langley, Virginia.

 Brennan praised those who worked with him but he added the agency was “unprepared to conduct a detention and interrogation program, and our officers inadequately developed and monitored its initial activities.”

-“Over the years, internal agency reviews, including numerous investigations by our office of the inspector general, found fault in the CIA’s running of the program.
-We have acknowledged these mistakes."
+“Over the years, internal agency reviews, including numerous investigations by our office of the inspector general, found fault in the CIA’s running of the program,” Brennan said.